Diana opens windows to new ways

 Why I Do This Work

 Animals have opened my heart, taught me about impermanence, shown me patience, acceptance, forgiveness, and deep compassion.
-My cat family taught me animal communication and drastically changed my entire life: my career direction and spiritual path.
-How could I not do this work?
+My cat family taught me animal communication and drastically changed my entire life: my career direction and deepened my spiritual path.

 Look out!
 I'm down here!

-Bubby was lying at the doorway of the studio and stopped me before I stepped on him.
-My inner skeptic dismissed this as a coincidence.
-Two months passed, and Bubby sent an image of himself not able to pee.
-I ignored it, and he blocked.
 A third attempt from my cat Yudli Boo, who alerted me telepathically to help my other cat, Baba Looie, finally convinced me that my cats were talking.

-I wanted to make a difference for animals, and have dedicated my life to helping them for over twenty years.
-When we have them in our lives, we experience unconditional love and forgiveness, and our compassion naturally expands.
+I wanted to make a difference for animals, and have dedicated my life to helping them for well over a decade.

 As Gandhi had said,